rishitv26/rishitv26/README.md

 ## Let’s Connect

 I'm open to any research collaborations or internship opportunities in ML, robotics, systems, or any cool ideas you may have.
-Feel free to reach out to me via any of the platforms below!.
+Feel free to reach out to me via any of the platforms below!

 <p align="center">
   <a href="https://www.linkedin.com/in/rishit-varshney-8b0786363/"><img src="https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white"></a>